DrankRock/CMScrape/README.md

 Note : this project was developped on Ubuntu 16.04.
 If you face any issue with the execution, please let me know.

-## Current preoccupations :
-I'm curretly working on a Firefox extension to create the list of links faster.
-I will also extend the sources for the proxy scraper, and add a language option to CMScrape.
-I need to update the terminal version for a lighter execution.

-## TODO :
-Create a tool to add lots of cards to the list of links easily.
-I'm still in the thinking part.
-Create a card scanner using OpenCV (this is a distant todo, as I have near to no experience in opencv)

 ## Download :
 ```shell
 # clone the repo